csrjtan/CDM-CNN/readme.md

 <br>
-The training dataset and source code will release soon.
+The training dataset and training code will release soon.